 Having health insurance is an important first step to protecting yourself from medical expenses, but cost continues to be a concern even when you have health insurance.
 It is disheartening to receive an unexpected health care bill, which can easily reach hundreds and thousands of dollars.
-Our health care system doesn’t make it easy to anticipate and control these costs, but there are some things you can do to take better control of your health care expenses.
+It can be hard to anticipate and control these costs, but there are some things you can do to take better control of your health care expenses.

 Try to get some estimates of how much your health care will cost.